music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 while
 the pointer to the audio file may be used to embed an audio player:

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample313.xml" valid="false" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample313.xml" valid="false" %}
 The **@xlink:actuate** and **@xlink:show** attributes are used in conjunction to determine the link's behavior.
 The attribute **@xlink:actuate** defines whether the resolution of a link occurs automatically or must be requested by the user.